-Under the Solar JV Agreement, FerroAtlántica indirectly owns 75% of the operating company formed as part of the joint venture, ("OpCo"), which owns certain assets comprising, among others, constructions at Sabón and a UMG solar silicon plant at Puertollano, Spain.
-SFS also owns 51% of the company formed as part of the joint venture to hold certain intellectual property rights and know-how contributed by Blue Power and SFS, which licenses such intellectual property rights and know-how to OpCo.
-Pursuant to the Solar JV Agreement, FerroAtlántica and other subsidiaries have incurred or will incur capital expenditure, subject to the approval of the joint venture board, in connection with the joint venture of up to a maximum of \$133,000 thousand over an initial phase of up to 2 years.
+Under the Solar JV Agreement, FerroAtlántica indirectly owned 75% of OpCo, which owns certain assets comprising, among others, constructions at Sabón and a UMG solar silicon plant at Puertollano, Spain.
+SFS owned 51% of R&DCo, the company formed as part of the joint venture to hold certain intellectual property rights and know-how contributed by Blue Power and SFS.
+R&DCo licensed such intellectual property rights and know-how to OpCo.
+Pursuant to the Solar JV Agreement, FerroAtlantica and other subsidiaries committed to incur capital expenditure, subject to the approval of the joint venture board, in connection with the joint venture of up to a maximum of \$133,000 thousand over an initial phase of up to 2 years.
 During the fiscal years ended December 31, 2018 and 2017, FerroAtlántica and other subsidiaries paid Aurinka PV \$4,252 thousand and \$3,611 thousand, respectively, in connection with the project.
-Further investment in the joint venture will be determined as the joint venture progresses.
-In connection with the Solar JV Agreement, FerroAtlántica obtained a loan of approximately \$50,000 thousand ("the REINDUS Loan") from the Spanish Ministry of Industry and Energy ("the Ministry") for the purpose of building and operating the UMG solar silicon plant.
-In November 2018, FerroAtlantica agreed to transfer to OpCo certain assets which had been acquired with the proceeds of the REINDUS Loan and used exclusively by OpCo in connection with the joint venture in consideration of OpCo assuming liability for the REINDUS Loan.
+Further investment in the joint venture was to be determined as the joint venture progressed.
+In connection with the Solar JV Agreement, FAU obtained a loan of approximately \$50,000 thousand ("the REINDUS Loan") from the Spanish Ministry of Industry and Energy ("the Ministry") for the purpose of building and operating the UMG solar silicon plant.
+In November 2018, FAU agreed to transfer to OpCo certain assets which had been acquired with the proceeds of the REINDUS Loan and used exclusively by OpCo in connection with the joint venture in consideration of OpCo assuming liability for the REINDUS Loan.
 The request for this novation was formally submitted to the Ministry in November 2018.
 On September 25, 2017, OpCo entered into an agreement with Caiz Salceda SLU ("Salceda"), a company ultimately owned by members of the Villar Mir family (who are related to Javier Lopez Madrid by marriage), under which Salceda agrees to construct on its land and lease to the OpCo and to operate and maintain for a term of 25 years a pilot plant for power generation from photovoltaic panels produced with UMG solar silicon, in return for ownership of all power generated at the plant.
 On June 13, 2016, SFS entered into a loan agreement with Blue Power under which SFS advanced a principal sum of over \$9,000 thousand to Blue Power in connection with the project.
 As at December 31, 2016 the amount outstanding under the loan agreement was \$9,845 thousand.
-On February 24, 2017, the loan was novated to OpCo as part of a capital injection by Blue Power to OpCo.
+On February 24, 2017, the loan was novated to OpCo as part of a capital injection by Blue Power to OpCo and on August 1, 2019 the loan was novated to FerroAtlantica.